 What is fast charging, slow charging and electric stations.
 Where can I recharge?

-There are different types of load depending on the user's need to load.
-A slow charge is made through a single phase alternating tap, similar to the domestic socket (normally 230V and 15A, for a 25 kWh vehicle: 7 hours of loading).
-If a recharge is needed in short periods of time, it will be done through a three-phase alternate socket (usually 400V and 63A, for a vehicle of 25 kWh: 1load).
-Currently there is a third type of load, which is done through direct current (usually to 400V and 600A, for a vehicle of 25 kWh: 6 minutes).
-The Electrolineras are the infrastructure required for fast recharging of electric vehicles in Costa Rica.
-The CNFL plans to install a network of "electrolineras" for fast loading in public spaces of San José according to the demand of this service.
+There are different types of load depending on the user's need for charging.
+A slow charge is made by a single-phase alternating socket, similar to the domestic outlet (usually 230V and 15A; for a vehicle of 25 kWh: 7 hours of charging).
+If you need to recharge in short periods of time, this will be done through a three-phase alternating socket (usually 400V and 63A; for a vehicle of 25 kWh: 1 charging time).
+There is currently a third type of load, which is done through direct current (usually at 400V and 600A; for a vehicle of 25 kWh: 6 minutes).
+Electrolineras are the infrastructure required for rapid recharging of electric vehicles in Costa Rica.
+The CNFL plans to install a network of “electrolineras” for fast charging in public spaces in San José according to the demand for this service.

 When is it efficient to recharge an electric vehicle?